sohbatSandhu/Lingo-Exchange/README.md

 ### **Task 1:** Interface for the user to input Language and Dialect to search for resources.
 ##### **Timeline:** Mar 15 - Mar 22
 ##### **GUI Components:**
-- Text inputs for language and dialect
+- Text inputs for language and dialect (INSERT statements)
-- Implement a "search" button to display relevant resources
+- Implement a "search" button to display relevant resources (Projection)
-- Implement a dropdown section that displays the description of the resources and the author, developer, or URL
+- Implement a dropdown section that displays the description of the resources and the author, developer, or URL (Projection)

 ### **Task 2:** Interface for the user to choose and complete exercise questions.
 ##### **Timeline:** Mar 23 - Apr 5
 ##### **GUI Components:**
-- Text inputs for language and dialect
+- Text inputs for language and dialect (INSERT statements)
-- Implement a “start exercise” button to display a dropdown menu of relevant exercises
+- Implement a “start exercise” button to display a dropdown menu of relevant exercises (Projection).
+Each menu option will have 3 buttons to implement:
+    - An info (i) button that displays the purpose of the exercise, time limit, and pending score (Projection)
+    - An x button to DELETE any exercises the user doesn’t plan on doing
-- Click into each exercise dropdown option which redirects user to another page with a series of questions
+    - An arrow button that redirects the user to another page that displays a series of questions
-- Click “submit” button to save the completion date
+- Click “submit” or "mark completed" button to UPDATE the completion date
-- Could change the color of the top bar to green or red to indicate whether the user completed the exercise within the time limit or not
+    - Could change the color of the top bar to green or red to indicate whether the user completed the exercise within the time limit or not (Projection)

 ## Language Interaction Page - Romina